Werner-Boyce Salt Springs State Park

 We have three entrances to the park:

-- The main entrance is located on U.S. 19 at 8737 U.S. 19, Port Richey, FL 34668.
+- The main entrance is located at 8737 U.S. 19, Port Richey.
 This entrance has restrooms, kayak/canoe launch, boardwalks, hiking trails, picnic area and concessions.

-- Scenic Drive Trail Head at 10333 Scenic Drive, Port Richey, which contains a picnic pavilion, tables, informational kiosk and a short hiking trail (corner of Cinema and Scenic).
+- Scenic Drive Trail Head at 10333 Scenic Drive, Port Richey, which offers a picnic pavilion, tables, informational kiosk and a short hiking trail (corner of Cinema and Scenic).